Raising Awareness about Carbon Monoxide through Youthful Creativity

 Chillbe was Lindsey’s canine companion who died along with her from carbon monoxide.
 LOK has dubbed Chillbe our safety mascot.
 This page can easily be printed out and made available for young children during events.
 Encouraging them to “keep their dreams safe” is a gentle way to introduce the idea of protection to them.
 It is our hope that parents will see these pages and be inspired to take action to protect their homes from carbon monoxide.

-Safe Home Program
+Safe Home Poster Program

 This program was developed by Lubeznik Center for the Arts, another of our arts partners.
 They developed a program in conjunction with the local fire department where kids are given a template to draw an emergency plan for “what happens if…?”
 They learn about proper placement of a carbon monoxide alarm, etc. The collected posters hang in a display during our Annual Young Artist Expo and later are returned to kid’s families to hang on their refrigerator as a valuable reference document.

-Teen Leadership Curriculum
+Teen Leadership Curriculum (TLC)

 Carbon Monoxide Awareness Program

-We introduced a 5-day program developed for teens that perpares them to lead a public safety event where they are the experts about carbon monoxide safety.
+We introduced a 5-day program developed for teens that prepares them to lead a public safety event where they are the experts about carbon monoxide safety.
 They receive tips from an improv actor that helps them develop confidence in public speaking and engaging with the public, an idea that grew out of a workshop we held for the Bloomington Boys & Girls Club’s Lindsey O’Brien Kesling Performing Arts Program.
-Additionally, the teems engage their visual arts skills to create posters for use during the public event.
+Additionally, the teens engage their visual arts skills to create posters for use during the public event.

 By the end of the week, the students have the skills, the knowledge and the visuals they need to conduct an effective and potentially life saving carbon monoxide awareness event in their community.